 Over the next few days, I truly explored every plan possible.
-I ended up booking a new flight back to Canada (not my home, but my place of citizenship), my girlfriend shipped all my documents out to me, and my dad Western Unioned me cash.
+I ended up booking a new flight back to Canada (not my home, but my place of citizenship), my mom shipped all my documents out to me, and my dad Western Unioned me cash.
 UPS apparently filed the wrong paper work for shipping international documents, and United Airlines was having technical issues, so this collectively took around 35 hours and a whole lot of stress on everybody’s part to figure out.
-Shout out to my wonderful girlfriend, awesome dad, and Western Union.
+Shout out to my wonderful mother, awesome father, and Western Union.

 To make things a little more pressing, I knew that I needed to get some acclimatization in, so I could not just hang out all day in my hotel room waiting on hold on the telephone.
 I opted to go for a run.

 The following day, Nacho called me with some bad news of his own.
 He somehow got a violent stomach illness, and hiking up Rucu Pichinca would not be an option for him.
 I told him no problemo, and that I would go for it myself.
 I had already gone up a few years back, so I figured doing it myself would be no problem.
 I made the mistake of reading some old internet posts from the early 2000s about the mountain being covered with banditos.
 I figured I would only go as far as there were people.
 It turns out, the government really cracked down up there, and now the only people are hikers, runners, and tourists.
 I made it to around 4300m, ate lunch, and turned around.
 I knew I had to get back to my hotel so I could sit on hold with the airline for another few hours.